 It’s good to see that you have retained Maths as a subject because it can not only fetch you huge marks with sincere practice, but is extremely helpful in Physics as well (mainly Calculus and Vectors).

-How to Study Class 12 Maths (Additional Subject) If Preparing for NEET?
+How to Study Class 12 Maths If Preparing for NEET?

-You may follow the following tips to study Maths as a NEET aspirant:
+You may follow the below preparation tips to study Maths as a NEET aspirant:

 - NCERT/ Class Textbook: Practice each and every sum of your textbook at least twice.
 At the beginning of the session, try to attempt every sum and mark all those questions (either the ones which were really difficult or the ones you found difficult) which you would like to practice again.
 At the end of the session, simply scan through the book and even practicing only those selected sums will give you a high level of confidence.
 PRO-TIP: More questions can be expected from the Solved examples and Miscellaneous.

 - R.D.
 Sharma: You may use this book for solving problems of specific chapters like Integration, Vectors and 3D Geometry, which I found a little insufficient in NCERT in terms of the varied types of problems.
 For e.g. the different forms of integrals and their method of solving is better explained in Sharma Ji’s Book.
 Solving R.D.
 Sharma is never a compulsion but it surely boosts your confidence.

 - Previous Year’s Question Papers: It is very important to keep these printed and ready from the beginning of the session, so that you don’t face a time crisis for solving them at the end of the year.
 10 years’ would be amazing, but 5–7 years’ is sufficient.
 You would find good use of copy-paste of NCERT (School Textbook) questions in the papers, except for 1–2 questions which are meant to distinguish the 100 scorers from the 95–99 scorers.